-- 5. Click the $\triangleright$ button to start the workflow - 6.
-The workflow will highlight the Data Organiser actor which has recursively scanned the raw data directory (specified by the parameter RAWDATA\DIR under "Setup Directories" in the workflow canvas) and constructs the DataSets.
-Note that the calibration and reference data must be present either in RAWDATA\DIR or in CALIB\DATA\DIR, otherwise DataSets may be incomplete and cannot be processed.
+- 5. Click the \triangleright button to start the workflow - 6.
+The workflow will highlight the Data Organiser actor which recursively scans the raw data directory (specified by the parameter RAWDATA_DIR under "Setup Directories" in the workflow canvas) and constructs the DataSets.
+Note that the raw and static calibration data must be present either in RAWDATA_DIR or in CALIB_DATA_DIR, otherwise DataSets may be incomplete and cannot be processed.
 However, if the same reference file was downloaded twice in different places this creates a problem as Reflex cannot decide which one to use. - 7.
-The Data Set Chooser actor will be highlighted next and will display a "Select Datasets" window (see Figure 4.3) that lists the DataSets along with the values of a selection of useful header keywords.
+The Data Set Chooser actor will be highlighted next and will display a "Select Datasets" window (see Figure 4.3) that lists the DataSets along with the values of a selection of useful header keywords7.
 The first column consists of a set of tick boxes which allow the user to select the DataSets to be processed, and by default all complete DataSets are selected. - 8.
 Click the Continue button and watch the progress of the workflow by following the red highlighting of the actors.
 A window will show which DataSet is currently being processed. - 9.
-When the reduction of the current DataSet finishes, a pop-up window will appear showing the directory were the final products have been saved. - 10.
-The workflow will continue with the remaining DataSets following the same steps described above. - 11.
-After the workflow has finished, all the products from all the DataSets can be found in a directory under END\PRODUCTS\DIR with the named with the workflow start timestamp.
+For each execution of the recipe fors_calib, an interactive window will appear which shows some plots to evaluate the quality of the slit tracing, the wavelength calibration and the master flat creation.
+Figure 4.4 shows the look of that window.
+This window will appear as many times as inputs of the calibration recipe exist.
+Note that some datasets contain calibrations for the standard star as well.
+For the time being just click on Continue to proceed until the end of the demo dataset reduction. - 10.
+When the reduction of the current DataSet finishes, a pop-up window called Provenance Explorer will appear showing the datasets which have been so far reduced together with the list of final products.
+This actor allows the user to inspect the final data products, as well as to search and inspect the input data used to create any of the products of the workflow.
+Figure 4.5 shows the Provenance Explorer window. - 11.
+The workflow will continue with the remaining DataSets following the same steps described above. - 12.
+After the workflow has finished, all the products from all the DataSets can be found in a directory under END_PRODUCTS_DIR with the named with the workflow start timestamp.
 Further subdirectories will be found with the name of each DataSet.